flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 ### volumes

-Volumes that are defined on the level of the MiniCluster can be referenced on the level of the container to be mounted into them.
+Volumes that are defined on the level of the container must be defined at the top level of the MiniCluster.
-As an example, here is how we specify the volume `myvolume` to be mounted to the container at `/data`.
+As an example, here is how we tell the container to use the already defined volume "myvolume" to be mounted in the container as "/data":

 ```yaml
 volumes: